1. a valid email address

 New accounts will be manually verified before users are able to post to forums.

 Please Note: Game Q&A forum posts must be made using the forum login and password assigned to your team.
-The main contact for your team will find your team credentials on the Team Summary page of your TIMS account.
+The main contact for your team will find your team credentials in their dashboard, near the bottom of the page.

 We are very sorry for the unavoidable delays that manual verification creates.
 Thank you for your patience.